QAInsights/kel-docs/docs/known-issues/issues.md

 ## Limitations

 - Pricing estimates might not be accurate.
-Please refer your OpenAI usage in your OpenAI account.
+Please refer your respective usage dashboard for accurate details.